rubyonracetracks/tutorial-rails-rubymn2/02-07-user_follow_model.md

   validates :follower_id, presence: true validates :followed_id, presence: true
 ```
 * Enter the command "sh testm.sh".
-Two tests fail.
+The last two new tests still fail.
 Deleting the follower user or the followed user in a relationship does not yet automatically delete the relationship.
-Correcting this requires editing the user model.
+Correcting this requires editing the user model and updating the relationship test fixtures.
+Updating the user model is the next step, but updating the relationship test fixtures will be the last change you make in this chapter.
+Updating them prematurely leads to the long cascade of test failures.

 ### User Model Tests
 * Edit the file test/models/user_test.rb.
 Add the following code just before the last "end" statement: